Updated March 14, 2023

 This Knowledge-driven focuses on knowledge and advise managers to take action on the basis of a certain knowledge base analysis.
 Predefined facts, Stored procedures, rules, and limitations are also referred to solve problems.
 It also has special expertise in problem-solving and is closely associated with data mining.

-This system assists managers in obtaining and managing unstructured documents and web pages by integrating a range of storage and processing technologies in order to provide a complete review of documents and analysis.
+This system helps managers obtain and manage unstructured documents and web pages by integrating a range of storage and processing technologies to provide a complete review of documents and analysis.

 This is also called group decision support systems (GDSS).
 Communication driven DSS includes more than one person working to solve complex problems.
-It helps executives, managers to work together as one group to come to the final solution to solve problems.
+It helps executives and managers work together to come to the final solution to solve problems.
 Technology can be used for Communication driven DSS like Microsoft’s NetMeeting, Groove, etc.

 Advantages of a Decision Support System